 Now, I’m not saying you’re going to save a family vacation in a year, just by reducing your energy consumption – but it helps.
 Although some sites have me thinking otherwise.
 It always amazes me how many websites, before anything, suggest replacing your windows, insulation or other expensive options.
 Well, kudos to the window and insulation companies for writing those articles!

 The October 2012 issue of Consumer Reports states that “though new windows can save you money… tests have found that it could take up to 20 years to recoup the investment.”
 Twenty years!
 Last summer, we got quotes to replace three of our own leaky windows and with installation, they wanted on average, $1,000 a pop!
 I think I’ll keep my drafty windows a little longer, thank you very much.
 I’d rather look for a cheaper solution.

-Yes of course windows and insulation are fantastic options, if you can afford it.
+Yes of course windows and insulation are fantastic options if you can afford it.
 But you don’t need to spend money to save money.
-There’s cheaper ways:
+There are cheaper ways:

 Save by scheduling your thermostat to lower the temperature when you’re asleep and/or at work.
 And if you’re usually asleep at work, even better.
 Why have the heat cranked, when you’re not even home?
 If you’re planning a night out, just trot on over to your thermostat and take it down a couple of notches.
 You’ll find, that if you start off by setting your temperature way down and then incrementally go warmer, until you’re comfortable, that you’ll actually warm up to the cooler temperatures.

 Many suggest that having your temperature so low is not energy-efficient, because the furnace has to work longer and harder to warm your home back up.
 As someone who was paying on average $30 a month through the winter, I’d say that’s hogwash.
 There are many sites like this one debunking that theory.
 But don’t just take my word for it, Google thermostat myths.